 Great Basin Star Train

 It is an experience that is hard to put into words.
-The moment you look up and realize you are looking at the Milky Way and thousands of stars is truly breathtaking.
+The moment you look up and realize you are looking at the Milky Way and thousands of stars, it is truly breathtaking.

-The Park Rangers and Guides onboard the Star Train go out of their way to make sure you have the best viewing opportunity possible.
+The Park Rangers and Guides onboard the Star Train go out of their way to ensure you have the best viewing opportunity.

 Great Basin also has several astronomy programs in the park amphitheater throughout the summer from approximately Memorial Day through Labor Day.